rakeshf/rakeshf.github.io/content/posts/Improved Oral Hygiene/index.md

 It's important to note that it is still recommended that kids brush with adult supervision, even when using an electric toothbrush, to ensure they are brushing properly and effectively.

-Here is a list of some of the latest electric toothbrushes available on the market as of my knowledge cut-off in 2021:
+Here is a list of some of the latest electric toothbrushes available on the market:

 1. Philips Sonicare DiamondClean Smart
 2. Oral-B Pro 5000